codehass/Budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for providing us with reading materials that aided us to during the project development
+- I would like to thank Microverse for providing us with reading materials that aided us to during the project development
+- Credit to the original designer by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>